-You must sign your child in and out daily using your full Name and time of drop off and pick up.
+You must sign your child in and out daily using your Full Name and time of drop off and pick up on the IPad with the Pin provided by the school.
 This is a legal requirement.
+The sign-in and sign-out of the child will happen at the front door of the school.
+IPad's will be kept on the table.

-A staff member will assist your child in to the classroom.
+A staff member will assist your child into the classroom.
 Never just drop a child off without contact with the staff.
 We cannot release a child to an unauthorized person.
 Always inform a staff member when picking up your child.
 We appreciate your efforts in all of this.